jxdesign/SmartRewards/README.md

 ## About

 Smart Rewards is an SMS (and web) tool to automatically return the best credit card to use depending on the type of purchase you're about to make.
 Here's a short demo of it below.
-This is actual reward data for three credit cards I use.d
+This is actual reward data for three credit cards I use.

 ![image](https://github.com/jxdesign/SmartRewards/blob/main/images/RPReplay_Final1612668248_1_compressed.gif)